Courageous living: if you’re like most people, you probably don’t think about that too often.

 Eventually I stopped asking it because I realized it wasn’t helping my clients.
 Now, years later, I think I finally understand why.

-I’ve come to see that our deepest fears aren’t really about the failures themselves.
+I’ve come to believe that our deepest fears aren’t really about the failures themselves.

 In fact, most of us have experienced and eventually gotten beyond some kind of failure.
 And then it’s easier to accept that life won’t necessarily be one success after another.

-But the pain that comes before getting to the other side of failure?
-I mean, who wants to go through that again, right?
+But the pain and sorrow that arrives before getting to the other side of failure?
+Ouch!
+Who wants to go through that again?
 Most of us don’t even want to think about it.

-So of course we resist being courageous and making courageous choices.
+So our sense memories and protective defenses kick in, and of course we resist being courageous and making courageous choices.

 It makes perfect sense that we might not be able to imagine how we’ll make it through another experience of disappointment and heartbreak when we set out towards the unknown.

-What would you do if you knew you could not only heal from the heartbreak and pain that may come your way, but also discover something on the other side of it that is beautiful and unexpected?
+What would you do if you knew you could not only heal from the heartbreak and pain that may come with your courageous decision, but also discover something on the other side of it that is beautiful and unexpected?

-I know, it might be a hard sell to convince you of this!
+Okay, I know: it might be a hard sell to convince you of this!

 More likely, we regret not making the choice at all.